MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/mahdi-ait-lhaj-loutfi/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Students (M. Sc.)
+  - Research Assistants and Interns
 ---

-Mahdi Ait Lhaj Loutfi is a master student in the MEDomics UdeS laboratory since 2021.
-His research project concerns the exploration of the complexity of radiomic features.
-He is also the main architect and maintainer of the MEDimage package, an essential component of the MEDomicsLab.
+Mahdi Ait Lhaj Loutfi is a research professional in the MEDomics UdeS laboratory, where he works on the development of the MEDomicsLab platform.
+He completed his master’s degree in 2024, with a research project focused on exploring the complexity of radiomic features.
+He is also the main architect and maintainer of the MEDimage package, a vital component of MEDomicsLab.